dvci/health_cards/lib/USAGE.md

 ## QR Codes

-A QR Code can be created from either a set of encoded strings (from scanning QR Codes) or a JWS (object or string)
+A QR Code can be created from either a set of encoded strings (from scanning QR Codes) or a JWS (object or string).

 ```ruby